Eglebudina/ruuviTag/README.md

 ////////////////////////////////
 InfluxDB
 ////////////////////////////////
-Set up InfluxDB database, which is good for time series data and storing RuuviTag data.
+Set up InfluxDB database, which is an open-source distributed time series database with no external dependencies.
+InfluxDB is a scalable datastore for metrics, events, and real-time analytics and perfect for storing RuuviTag data.
 Influx data provides .deb builds for armhf.

 1. Run this command to install (source here https://portal.influxdata.com/downloads/): wget https://dl.influxdata.com/influxdb/releases/influxdb-1.8.10_linux_armhf.tar.gz